dmillett/political-canvas/README.md

 interaction with constituents/other candidates, and issues position matrix for all candidates. **This includes more in person events with constituents to foster empathy.**

- 1. Create candidacy
+ * Create candidacy
- 2. Establish platform
+ * Establish platform
- 3. Campaign contributions limits ($1.00 - your time is worth more)
+ * Campaign contributions limits ($1.00 - your time is worth more)
- 4. Schedule Events
+ * Schedule Events
- 5. Social media feeds/API
+ * Social media feeds/API
- 6. Debate & Town Hall forums (video/chat/etc)
+ * Debate & Town Hall forums (video/chat/etc)
- 7. Candidate position matrix
+ * Candidate position matrix
- 8. API to/from polling locations
+ * API to/from polling locations
- 9. Public API
+ * Public API
- 10. Moderators to ~ensure fairness and non-intimidation
+ * Moderators to ~ensure fairness and non-intimidation

 ### Getting Started
+How a person starts building a campaign for a specific public role.

+ * Determine position to run for
+ * Create a Candidate profile
+ * Build a platform & share views on **Election Topics**
+ * Interact with **Election Forums**
+ * Schedule events & meet constituents
+ * Participate in forum/live debates

 ### Platform

 ### Informal Polling